School on Radiation Technologies

 - Provide opportunities for participants to develop a worldwide network of contacts of unique value to their current and long-term careers

-The WNU RT School is organized by the WNU Coordinating Centre in London and hosted by leading institutes of nuclear learning.
+The WNU RT School is organized by the WNU Coordinating Centre in London and in association with leading institutes of nuclear learning.
 The RT School receives technical support from the International Atomic Energy Agency, and the World Council on Isotopes.
-The previous RT School was run in cooperation with Australian Nuclear Science and Technology Organisation (ANSTO) and with the Association of Imaging Producers and Equipment Suppliers (AIPES).
+Previous RT Schools have been run in cooperation with Australian Nuclear Science and Technology Organisation (ANSTO) and with the Association of Imaging Producers and Equipment Suppliers (AIPES).

 Download 2012 Programme and Faculty